JamesParrott/sDNA_GH/README.md

 ##### Support tools
 ###### Config (config)
-Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and overrides any other specific options the user wishes to set, even if `go` is not set to true.
-Setting `go` to true saves these options to the `.toml` options file if there is one named in `save_to`.
-If nothing is connected to `save_to`, then if an installation wide user options file does not already exist one is created, with the current options are saved to it (subsequently to overwrite it, its file path must be specified in `save_to`).
+Loads custom user options and configuration files (`.toml`); saves options to a `.toml` file if go is true.

+If go is true, a `.toml` file named in `save_to` is saved to.
+If `save_to` is unconnected, then if an installation wide user options file does not already exist, one is created.
+The current options are saved to it (subsequently to overwrite it, its file path must be specified explicitly in `save_to`).

 ###### Read_Geom (get_Geom)
-Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
+Reads in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.

 Can be merged and override with other supplied geometry and data.
 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
 Set the option `selected` to true, to only read selected Rhino objects (of the specified type - polylines.
 Similarly, specify `layer` = your_layer_name to only read Rhino objects from the layer named your_layer_name.

 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)
-Writes the provided data and geometry (polylines) to a shapefile.
+Writes the DataTree in `Data` and list of `Geom`etric objects (polylines) to a shapefile.

 If not specified in `file`, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = false`).
 Overwrites existing files, or creates new files.
 To create a projection (.prj) file for the new shapefile, specify the path of an existing .prj file in `prj`.
 If no Data is supplied it will first call read_Usertext (unless `auto_read_Usertext = false`).
 To work with sDNA, data records are only written to the Shapefile (associated with a shape corresponding to a Rhino / GH polyline) if its field (key name if it originated as Usertext) matches the template string specified in `input_key_str`.
 To write all data with any key name to the Shapefile, set it to `{all}`.

 ###### Read_Shp (read_shapefile)
-Read in the polylines and data from the specified shapefile.
+Reads in polylines and associated data records from a shapefile.
+Creates new objects unless existing objects are specified in `Geom`.

 Specify the path of the .shp file to read in `file`.  **WARNING!
 Read_Shp automatically deletes the shapefile after reading it in, if the file names match the pattern of the automatically created sDNA output files or if `del_after_read` = true (as long as `strict_no_del` = false - both are these values by default).**  If a list of existing geometry is provided in `Geom` that corresponds to (is the same length as) the data records in the shapefile, only the data is read from the shapefile.
 Otherwise the shapes in the shapefile are outputted as new Grasshopper Geometry objects.
 The bounding box output `bbox` is provided to create a legend frame within Recolour_Objects.
 The abbreviations and field names from an sDNA results field file (if a file with the same name ending in .names.csv exists) are also read in, and supplied on the output Params so that a drop-down list may be created, for easy selection of the data field for subsequent parsing and plotting.
 If no separate Recolour_Objects Component is detected connected to the component's outputs downstream (unless `auto_plot_data = false`), Recolour_Objects is called afterwards.

 ##### Plotting tools
 ###### Parse_Data (parse_data)
 Parse the data in a Data Tree of numerical data (in `Data`) from a specified `field`, for subsequent colouring and plotting.

 Be sure to supply the list of the data's associated geometric objects (in `Geom`), as some classifiers sort the data into ascending order (if supplied, the geometry objects will then be reordered too, preserving their correspondence), and legend tags and parsed values are appended to the output `Data` list and `Geom` list.
 To force sorting of the `Data` and `Geom` according to `field` regardless, set `sort_data` to true.
 To assign each parsed data point, the renormalised data value (and subsequently the same colour) as its class midpoint, set `colour_as_class` to true.
 Use this component separately from Recolour_Objects to calculate colours with a visible Grasshopper Colour Gradient component.
 Max and Min bounds can be overridden (in `plot_max` and `plot_min`), else they are calculated on the whole data range.
 **WARNING!
 Parsing is for the purpose of colourisation, e.g. in order to produce the desired result from Recolour_Objects.
 Therefore, although the inputted Data is not changed, the Data outputted almost certainly will be changed, so should be assumed to be false.**
 After parsing, the legend tags are the definitive reference for what each colour means, not the outputted data values.
 In particular, if objects are coloured according only to the midpoint of the bin / class they are in, the parsed data will take far fewer distinct values than the number of polylines in a large network.
 To parse numerical data from strings/text from an international source, that uses a numerical format different to your system's normal setting (e.g. with a different radix character or thousands separator), set `locale` to the corresponding IETF RFC1766,  ISO 3166 Alpha-2 code (e.g. `fr`, `cn`, `pl`).